Workplace Culture: What It Really Is and Why It Makes or Breaks Your Business

 Creating a positive culture means understanding that employees have lives outside of work.
 Having a positive attitude towards their work-life balance and providing flexibility not only shows you care, but also helps to retain talent.

-• At Limelite HR & Learning, we love helping small businesses create great places to work.
+• At Limelite HR & Learning, we love helping SME organisations create great places to work.

 • Review your current culture, understand what’s working and what’s not.